pieterprovoost/jerzy/README.md

 # jerzy

-Jerzy is a JavaScript statistics library.
+Jerzy is a JavaScript statistics library

 ## Usage
 #### Node